trizen/trizen/README.md

     --help          : print this message and exit --version       : print version and exit

-** Each key config is a valid argument if is preceded by '--' ** Configuration file: /home/swampyx/.config/trizen/trizen.conf
+** Each config-key is a valid argument when preceded by '--'

 ```

 And a configuration file which can be found in: `~/.config/trizen/trizen.conf`